 The inspector reviewed documentation in relation to four patients.
-Each patient had an Individual Approach plan completed using the stair case model, this identified why a person responds in an aggressive and violent manner, the triggers for aggression, the aim of staff intervention, the goals staff want the individual to achieve and what alternative coping mechanisms staff could teach the patient.
-The plan included patients presentation when calm, tense, using non-verbal aggression, verbal aggression and the critical moment.
+Each patient had an individual approach plan completed using the stair case model.
+This identified why a person responds in an aggressive and violent manner, the triggers for aggression, the aim of staff intervention, the goals staff want the individual to achieve and what alternative coping mechanisms staff could teach the patient.
+The plan included patients' presentation when calm, tense, using non-verbal aggression, verbal aggression and critical moments.
 Proactive strategies were documented.
-There was evidence of patient involvement in the plans.
-There was evidence in the documentation that patients had been fully informed of the potential use of restrictive practices such as physical interventions and the rationale for their use.
-The inspector noted it was documented when physical interventions were implemented this was as a last resort and only after proactive strategies and de-escalation techniques were used and were not effective.
-Physical interventions were noted to be proportionate to the risk.
-A low stimulus room was available on the ward.
-The inspector noted the infrequent use of the low stimulus room.
-All incidents resulting in the use of restrictive practices were discussed at the weekly bed management meeting and at the patients' weekly multi-disciplinary meetings.
-All documentation was completed in line with trust policy and Promoting Quality Care guidance.
+There was evidence of patients' involvement in their plans.
+There was evidence in the documentation that patients had been fully informed of the potential use of restrictive practices such as physical interventions and the rationale for using these methods of intervention.
+The inspector was informed by the ward manager that there had been no incidents requiring physical intervention in two years.
+The ethos of the ward is that if patients require that level of intervention they should not be in a rehabilitation ward.